-- 3. There have been no: (1) action taken by GWA management that contravenes the provisions of federal laws and Guam laws and regulations, or of contracts and grants applicable to GWA; and (2) communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements. - 4.
-We believe the effects of any uncorrected financial statement misstatements aggregated by you during the current audit engagement and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-A summary of such uncorrected misstatements has been attached as Appendix A. - 5.
+- 3. There have been no: (1) action taken by GWA management that contravenes the provisions of federal laws and GovGuam laws and regulations, or of contracts and grants applicable to GWA; and (2) communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements. - 4.
 GWA has not performed a formal risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud.
-However, management has made available to you its understanding about the risks of fraud in GWA and does not believe that the financial statements are materially misstated as a result of fraud. - 6.
+However, management has made available to you its understanding about the risks of fraud in GWA and does not believe that the financial statements are materially misstated as a result of fraud. - 5.
 We have no knowledge of any fraud or suspected fraud affecting GWA involving: - a.
 Management. - b.
-Employees who have significant roles in internal control over financial reporting.

-c.
-Others if the fraud could have a material effect on the financial statements.

-- 7. We have no knowledge of any allegations of fraud or suspected fraud affecting GWA received in communications from employees, former employees, analysts, regulators, or others. - 8.
+Employees who have significant roles in internal control over financial reporting. - c.
+Others if the fraud could have a material effect on the financial statements. - 6.
+We have no knowledge of any allegations of fraud or suspected fraud affecting GWA received in communications from employees, former employees, analysts, regulators, or others. - 7.
 There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification (ASC) Topic No. 450 Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies.)
 GWA is a defendant in various lawsuits and has made provision for any probable and reasonably estimatable judgments.
-GWA believes the resolution of other pending claims and legal proceedings will not have a material adverse effect on the GWA's financial statements. - 9.
+GWA believes the resolution of other pending claims and legal proceedings will not have a material adverse effect on GWA's financial statements. - 8.
 The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments and Non-Profit Organizations.
 We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance, or direct appropriations.
 In addition, we have accurately completed the appropriate sections of the data collection form.

-- 10. We are responsible for compliance with Guam and federal laws, rules and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to GWA's operations.
+9. We are responsible for compliance with GovGuam and federal laws, rules and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to GWA's operations.
 We are responsible for establishing and maintaining the components of internal control relating to our activities in order to achieve the objectives of providing reliable financial reports, effective and efficient operations, and compliance with laws and regulations.
-GWA is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 11.
-We have:
+GWA is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities.

+10. We have: